SumiSastri/dev-blogs/docs/dns-domain-name-system/part1-how-to-choose-a-domain-name.md

 # How to choose a domain name?

 To choose a domain name, it is useful to understand how the  Domain Name System (DNS) works.
+DNS, is also confusingly, referred to as name server/ domain system server or DSS, but more frequently termed as the DNS system.

 The DNS is a directory of the names of all registered web domains.The DNS matches the URLs (Unique Resource Locators) of a web page, the name of the website to the IP (internet protocol) associated with the webpage.